Dannflower/macbook-gpu-power-linux/README.md

 Reboot your computer for the changes to take affect.

 This change adds a non-trivial amount of startup time.
 The gpu-power script will first sleep for 5 seconds to allow the GPU driver to load.
-It will then power down the dedicated GPU which takes a moment, and finally it will restart GDM which also takes a moment.
+It will then power down the discrete GPU which takes a moment, and finally it will restart GDM which also takes a moment.
 The screen will flicker a couple of times and then the login should appear.

 ## Verify